BenjaminPlanterose/UMtools/README.md

 ```
 ![Alt text](img/img15.png?raw=true "cg02494853")

-As a word of notice,
+As a word of notice, parameters *eps* and *minPts* depend on the sample size and hence require dataset-specific tuning.
+To enable the training of these parameters,

-TRAIN
+we manually compiled a training set that includes probes forming from 1 to 4 clusters in the U/M plane on a dataset of 426 MZ twin pairs of the E-risk cohort (British, EUR ancestry).
-Training annotated with dataset of 426 EUR MZ twin pairs.
-Training set may not be correctly annotated for other ancestries and other sample sizes.
+However, please note that the number of clusters observed may be different in other datasets depending on ancestry and sample size and hence, the training set needs to be
-Lower maf variants are wrongly annotated in this dataset.
-Sample size not big enough.
+manually curated to employ on a given dataset.
+In this dataset, we have a much smaller sample size and a different ancestry so we expect differences in the number of expected clusters for probes in the training set.

 ```r
 data("training_set")